 jonathan hack

-jonathan hack is Director of Content & Strategy for the Justice, Health, and Democracy Impact Initiative (JHD).
-The JHD is an integrative and responsive model that unites scholars, practitioners, and policy-makers to co-design policy guidance focused on the intersecting problems of public trust, health equity, justice, democratic participation, and political economy, in the U.S. and around the globe.
-Through JHD, academic experts work directly with local leaders and practitioners in a range of professional contexts to clarify overarching policy needs and objectives anchored in ethical principles, and to develop practical approaches to a new social contract that improves people’s lives.
-As Director of Content & Strategy, jon is a key member of the JHD leadership team, setting research agendas, broadly overseeing JHD work streams, and managing the network of scholars, practitioners, and partners.
+Prior to this position, jon was Director of Content & Strategy for the Justice, Health, and Democracy Impact Initiative (JHD).
+The JHD was an initiative to unite scholars, practitioners, and policy-makers to co-design policy guidance focused on the intersecting problems of public trust, health equity, justice, democratic participation, and political economy, in the U.S. and around the globe.
+Through JHD, academic experts worked directly with local leaders and practitioners in a range of professional contexts to clarify overarching policy needs and objectives anchored in ethical principles, and to develop practical approaches that promoting human flourishing.

-jon received semikha (rabbinical ordination) in 2013.
-When not thinking about issues related to justice, health, and democracy, jon enjoys finding great places to have conversations over coffee, cycling, and other hobbies.
+When not thinking about issues related to democracy and ethics, jon enjoys finding great places to have conversations over coffee, cycling, and a host of other hobbies.